dentman/stock-exchange-platform-backend/README.md

 **DEPLOYMENT:**

 If the static files are created from the React app, the files should be moved 'src/main/resources/public' folder and the whole application can be deployed as one.

+*Deployment on Heroku:*

+Create a Heroku configuration file in root directory of the repository named as 'system.properties'.
+The file defines the necessary java version to run the application.

+<pre><code>
+java.runtime.version=11
+</code></pre>

+Heroku 'Procfile' should be created in root directory to define the command necessary for running the application.

+<pre><code>
+web: java -jar target/stockexchange-0.0.1-SNAPSHOT.jar --server.port=$PORT --spring.config.location=target/classes/production.properties
+</code></pre>

+Create a spring configuration file named as 'production.properties' in the 'src/main/resources' folder based on the 'application.properties.template'.
+The datasurce and jpa configurations should be replaced with the following items.

+<pre><code>
+spring.datasource.driver-class-name=org.postgresql.Driver
+spring.jpa.generate-ddl=true
+</code></pre>

+As the last step push the repository to the heroku git remote to deploy the application.

 # MAIN FEATURES OF THE WEB APPLICATION